Program Website: https://utep.uchicago.edu

 - Official transcripts

-- If the application meets the criteria, students will be invited to an in-person interview during the Winter Quarter of their third year in the College.
+- If the application meets the criteria, students will be invited to an interview during the Winter Quarter of their third year in the College.

 For more information, please email Diane Wright, UChicago UTEP student services administrator and recruiter/admissions coordinator, at email@example.com.